Join

 Performance

-You might want to configure the ‘Show on Devices’ trigger to prevent your popups from applying on mobile devices.
+You might want to configure the ‘Show on Devices’ trigger to prevent your popups from being applied to mobile devices.

 Intrusiveness